7 Night Markets in Singapore That Add to the City's Glorious Nightlife

 source

-This unique open-air vegetable night market in Singapore has only newly opened, but gained great popularity for itself over the past few years because of its unique 'industrial estate by day, vegetable market by night' concept.
-Truckloads of fresh produce come here every day from Malaysia, and hawkers start to arrive at around 10:00 PM to unload and sort out the goods.
-From chilis to lotus stem and cabbages, you will find a huge variety of vegetables being sold here at really low prices.
-However, since the market is frequented by restaurant owners and hawkers, goods are sold only in bulk, and only some hawkers would be willing to sell their produce to a homeowner in a small quantity.
+Singapore's unique open-air vegetable night market has only newly opened but gained great popularity over the past few years because of its unique 'industrial estate by day, vegetable market by night' concept.
+Truckloads of fresh produce come here daily from Malaysia, and hawkers arrive at around 10:00 PM to unload and sort out the goods.
+From chilis to lotus stems and cabbages, you will find a huge variety of vegetables being sold here at really low prices.
+However, since restaurant owners and hawkers frequent the market, goods are sold only in bulk, and only some hawkers would be willing to sell their produce to a homeowner in small quantities.

 Timings: 11:00 PM - 7:00 AM